 Expertise and Research Interests: Eastern Christian spirituality, monasticism and soteriology, contemporary culture.

 Academic Background: BA, Briercrest College; MA, Trinity Western University; Theology Certificate, Briercrest Biblical Seminary; Ph.D., Azusa Pacific University.

 Expertise and Research Interests: Leadership, Leadership and Gender, Conflict Management, Higher Education, Student Learning Assessment, Educational Effectiveness, Faculty Development, Teaching and Learning.

-Position: Faculty and Dissertation Advisor at George Fox Seminary; Scholar Practitioner of Spiritual Formation and Vocation at Warner Pacific College; Co-founder and Pastor Emeritus, The Bridge Church of Portland; Co-founder of Women's Convergence and Women’s Theology Hub.
+Position: Faculty and Dissertation Advisor at Portland Seminary; Scholar Practitioner of Spiritual Formation and Vocation at Warner Pacific College; Co-founder and Pastor Emeritus, The Bridge Church of Portland; Co-founder of Women's Convergence and Women’s Theology Hub.